whummer/terraform-provider-snowflake/docs/resources/job_service.md

 ### Optional

-- `auto_resume` (String) (Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether to automatically resume a service.
-Available options are: "true" or "false".
-When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
-- `auto_suspend_secs` (Number) (Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies the number of seconds of inactivity (service is idle) after which Snowflake automatically suspends the service.
 - `comment` (String) Specifies a comment for the service.
 - `external_access_integrations` (Set of String) Specifies the names of the external access integrations that allow your service to access external sites.
 - `from_specification` (Block List, Max: 1) Specifies the service specification to use for the service.
 Note that external changes on this field and nested fields are not detected. (see [below for nested schema](#nestedblock--from_specification))
-- `max_instances` (Number) Specifies the maximum number of service instances to run.
-- `min_instances` (Number) Specifies the minimum number of service instances to run.
-- `min_ready_instances` (Number) Indicates the minimum service instances that must be ready for Snowflake to consider the service is ready to process requests.
 - `query_warehouse` (String) Warehouse to use if a service container connects to Snowflake to execute a query but does not explicitly specify a warehouse to use.
 Due to technical limitations (read more [here](../guides/identifiers_rework_design_decisions#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))